apacheignite/documentation/data-grid/jcache.md

   "title": "IgniteCache"
 }
 [/block]
+`IgniteCache` interface is a gateway into Ignite cache implementation and provides methods for storing and retrieving data, executing queries, including SQL, iterating and scanning, etc.

 `IgniteCache` is based on **JCache (JSR 107)**, so at the very basic level the APIs can be reduced to `javax.cache.Cache` interface.
 However, `IgniteCache` API also provides functionality that facilitates features outside of JCache spec, like data loading, querying, asynchronous mode, etc.

 You can get an instance of `IgniteCache` directly from `Ignite`: